Skip to Main Content

 Go a step further and think beyond short-term goals.
 How do your immediate objectives (partnership with a local business) support long-term growth (that business sponsoring a show two years from now)?

 Once your goals are locked down, create a simple one-page marketing plan outlining your audience, branding strategy, and goals for each production to serve as your roadmap.
+Our digital marketing checklist can help you stay organized.

-19 Creative and Affordable Theater Marketing Ideas
+19 Creative and Affordable Theater Marketing Strategies

 Alright, now let’s get to the good stuff.
-These ideas are designed to pack a punch without requiring a LORT-sized budget.
+These theater promotion ideas are designed to pack a punch without requiring a LORT-sized budget.
 Whether you’re tech-savvy or leaning on good old-fashioned community connections, there’s something here to inspire you.

 The internet is your stage, and digital tools let you connect with audiences like never before.
 From social media buzz to personalized email campaigns, these strategies help you promote your shows where your audience already spends their time—online.